orbs-network/orbs-ethereum-contracts-v1/voting/orbs-pos-data/README.md

-# Orbs POS Data
+# Orbs PoS Data V1

-A library that provides a simple way to read data about the Orbs POS, like Guardians, rewards, etc.
+A library that provides a simple way to read data about the Orbs PoS V1, like Guardians, rewards, etc.

 ## Installation